Summer holidays fun at National Trust's Robin Hood's Bay and Ravenscar sites

 Discover the creatures that once lived in the sea millions of years ago, and the fossils they have left behind.

-Short talk in our Exhibition centre before heading out on a short, guided stroll.
+Short talk in the exhibition centre before heading out on a short, guided stroll.

 Cost £3.50 per child, children must be accompanied by an adult.